Everest Base Camp Trek via Phaplu

 • Accommodation:Tea house

 Today is another planned acclimatization day in Dingboche, and it’s one of those “rest days” that still feels very much like an adventure.
 The morning usually starts slowly with clear skies, frost on the rooftops, and the sun spilling into the valley a little later than you would expect.
-After breakfast, you will head out for a short but purposeful hike.
+After breakfast, you head out for a short but purposeful hike.

-You will have a few solid options: a steady climb to Chhukung Ri, a walk toward Nangkartshang (Nagar) Dzong, or a gentler ridge hike toward Dolma Ri.
+You have a few solid options: a steady climb to Chhukung Ri, a walk toward Nangkartshang (Nagar) Dzong, or a gentler ridge hike toward Dolma Ri.
 None of these are rushed, letting your body adapt naturally to the altitude.
 This day may look quiet on paper, but it’s doing serious work behind the scenes.

 If you are feeling strong and want to test your legs and lungs, Chhukung Ri is the most demanding but also the most rewarding option.
 The trail begins by following the wide glacial valley toward Chhukung village, then quickly turns into a steep, rocky ascent with loose scree underfoot.